jongbinjung/ahk-vim-navigation/readme.md

 ## 08/17/2014
 - Changed ad-hoc navigation modifier to Space
 - ad-hoc navigation works with all modifiers
-- Changed hotkey for Vi-mode to double Tab (instead of Shift)
+- Changed hotkey for Vi-mode to double Esc (instead of Shift)